 - Optimising Nitrogen Balance: Nitrogen balance is the balance between muscle protein synthesis and muscle protein breakdown.
 We need to be favouring protein synthesis to preserve lean mass when in a hypocaloric period.
 The raw materials from protein are essential to keep nitrogen balance optimal, and also the synthesis of our hormones, enzymes and neurotransmitters.

 With saying all this, we must remember, protein is not an efficient energy source.
 Our energy sources are carbohydrates and fats.
 Running off purely protein is not realistic or healthy.

 A key for maintaining muscle mass in a deficit is maintaining training volume and intensity.
 Having too many calories taken away from key energy sources means that we train with less volume and become weaker which is terrible for muscle retention.

 - Men: 1g – 2.5g per kg of body weight: The leaner and more advance the client the higher the range of protein.

 - Women: 1.6 – 1.8g per kg of body weight: This is lower than male intake as most general population women tend to struggle to eat more protein.
 Women also seem to handle less protein whilst maintaining lean tissue.

 - Vegans: 1.4g – 1.8g per kg of body weight: As the nature of vegan protein sources generally have additional calories a lower protein split is a more iso-caloric meal plan.

-If you are interested in learning more about all macronutrient prescription for performance and results, we cover all of these topics in depth in our Performance Nutrition Coach Level 1, 2 and 3 Certification Courses.
-Head to the link below for our upcoming global courses.
+If you are interested in learning more about all macronutrient prescription for performance and results, we cover all of these topics in-depth in our Performance Nutrition Coach certification, which is soon to be completely ONLINE!
+You can enrol today and take advantage of our pre-sale price, HERE.

 Yours in health,